 By the end of this course, students will be able to demonstrate how to connect and trouble shoot external devices, explain the functions of different hardware platforms and operating system software, describe various processor types, optimize a PC's performance with the correct RAM choice, support various peripherals through hardware and software diagnostics, and maintain the local area network hardware.
 This course also provides preparation for the hardware content of the CompTIA A+ certification.
-Prerequisites: None Lecture Hours: 30; Lab Hours: 20; Outside Hours: 20
+Students are expected to designate an average of 12.5 hours for out-of-class study and assignments for this course.
+Prerequisites: None Lecture Hours: 30 Lab Hours: 20 Outside Hours: 20

-CTS 1327 - Network Operating Systems-Client
+CTS 1327C - Network Operating Systems - Client